International collaborations

 More information

 SkillMill is the name of both a strategic partnership project financed by the EU within the framework of Erasmus+ and an application created within this project.
 SkillMill is coordinated by Uppsala University and also includes other European universities.
 The project's goal is to develop a structured method to help students identify, understand and articulate the soft skills they gain from studying abroad.
-Thanks to the SkillMill app, the lessons learned during exchange studies or international traineeships can be presented as valuable merits in the labor market.
+Thanks to the SkillMill app, the lessons learned during exchange studies or international traineeships can be presented as valuable merits in the labour market.

 Contact at Uppsala University